Bhutan Tour with 4 days Druk Path Trek-7 days

 Day to Day Itinerary

 As our flight nears Bhutan we can enjoy amazing views of the Himalayas including the sacred Jumolhari and Jichu Drake peaks.
 At the airport, we will be greeted by a representative from Himalayan Glacier who will take us to our hotel.
-If we arrive in Bhutan via Kathmandu, we get to see Mt.
-Everest and Mt.
-Kanchenjunga as well.
-If we arrive in Bhutan in the morning, we can take part in the Paro festival after lunch.
+Today, we will visit Rinpung Dzong which was built in 1646 and now houses the district Monastic Body and government administrative offices of Paro Dzongkhag.
+We will also visit Kichu Lhakhang, the oldest temple in the country and Drugyal Dzong, built in 1646 to commemorate Bhutan's victory over Tibetan invaders during the 1600s.
 Overnight in Paro.

-After breakfast, we hike for around 2 hours to Taktsang (Tiger's Nest) Monastery, which is Bhutan's most famous monastery.
+After breakfast, we hike for around 4 -5 hours to Taktsang (Tiger's Nest) Monastery, which is Bhutan's most famous monastery situated at 3,180 meters.
 Guru Rinpoche (spiritual master) is said to have flown on the back of a tigress to meditate in a cave where Taktsang Monastery now stands.
 Lunch will be served in the Cafeteria Restaurant, located about halfway up on the mountain.
 The monastery is perched on the edge of a steep cliff, about 900 meters above Paro Valley.
-After having explored it, we hike down to the valley floor.
-Overnight in Paro.
+After having explored the monastery, we hike down to the valley floor and leave for Thimphu.
+Overnight in Thimphu.

 Jele Dzong to Jangchulakha: 10 km, 4 hours,

-Today we trek for about 2 hours.
-We begin with a gradual ascent (310m) then descent (50m).
+Today we embark on about 2 hours of trekking.
+We begin with a gradual ascent (310m) then descend (50m).
 The trail passes through thick alpine and rhododendron forests and reaches Jangchulakha.
 We still walk for some time and arrive at the campsite, which offers scenic views of the amazing landscape below.
 You can also see yak herders around our campsite at the height of 3,600m.

 Jangchulakha to Langrithang: 15 km, 4 - 5 hours

-On our hike today, we descend 800m.
+On our hike today, we descent 800m.
 The trail passes through fir and rhododendron forests and follows a stream before reaching the Tsaluna Monastery, a sacred site of Guru Rinpoche from 8th century.
 Further down the trail is the Tsaluna Village with beautiful farms.
-In the evening, we explore nearby villages to experience the local lifestyle of rural farmers before driving to Thimpu.
-Overnight in Thimpu.
+Then we drive to Thimpu.
+While there, we visit the King's Memorial Chorten (built in memory of the third King of Bhutan who reigned from 1952-1972) and the majestic Tashichho Dzong.
+In the evening, we enjoy strolling in the streets of Thimphu and observe the local lifestyle.
+Overnight in Thimphu.

 Today we bid farewell to the tiny Himalayan Kingdom and her friendly people.
 After early breakfast, we leave Thimpu for Paro airport.
 Druk Air generally departs in the early morning to avoid adverse weather conditions.
 Therefore, after taking breakfast, we will be taken to the airport in the morning for final departure.